Making the ILAM mbira archive audible

 This website's playback engine makes those materials audible, sometimes in the very same tunings as on the historical recordings.
 Transcriptions are directly editable, and can be translated across different mbira types, which may make them approachable even to non-players of the instruments.

-Adding the TIC as virtual instruments to the website is an ongoing effort as well, run by a group of volunteers.
+Adding the TIC as virtual instruments to the website is an ongoing effort, run by a group of volunteers.
 Slicing another instrument sample requires no more than a computer, some free software, a pair of headphones, a basic understanding of digital audio, and an hour of spare time.

 If you are interested in joining our team, please get in touch!